jakobilab/circtools/README.rst

 Via docker [NEW in 2.0]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get latest circtools docker version directly from GitHub.
+The latest circtools docker version will be downloaded directly from GitHub.
 The container contains `all` dependencies required to run `circtools` except STAR and Bowtie.

 .. code-block:: console